YilunWUzzZZZ/CSE509Project/README.md

     ./sandbox [app] <args,...>

+# Language description

+This section provides a high level overview of the language we have defined and that can be used with our compiler.

+A sample example is shown below.

+        deny all;
+        def open ( x, y, z):
+            if ( x > 0 ) {
+                allow;
+            }
+        def close(y):
+            deny;

+In our language we start by first defining the default policy of our sandbox application, followed by the specific system calls that we want to intercept, and the associated logic for modification.
+In this simple example, we intercept all `open()` and `close()` calls made by the tracee and only allow the `open()` based on a specific condition.

+One important thing to note here is that the order of arguments being passed to each system call should be preserved.
+Because our compiler uses code templates of all system calls to map the arguments, if the order or count of the arguments used in the language differs from the template it will lead to errors.

+Another example, shown below, is from the `tests/safex` implementation.

+        allow all;

+        def openat(dirfd, pathname, flags):
+        if (protected_file(pathname)) {
+            pathname = safex(pathname);
+            allow;
+        }
+        else {
+            allow;
+        }

+This policy basically dictates that we allow the tracee program to make all the system calls, however we only intercept the `openat()` calls that it makes.
+For every `openat()` call we check whether the file being accessed by the tracee program is a protected file.
+Here the function `protected_file()` is a helper function for our tracer and needs to be defined in the `helpers.c` file.
+If the file is a protected file, the tracer creates a temporary copy of that file and passes it to the tracer, done using the helper function `safex()`.
+All other `openat()` calls made by the tracee to files that are not protected files are allowed by the tracer.

+***Note:** The formatting of the language needs to be consistent with the examples shown above.*

 # Demo programs

 We have added several demo programs to test our compiler with.
 All the demo